Video Game Music

 As happens in movies, music acquires an irreplaceable role in certain cases.
 For example, what would Star Wars be without its main melody?
 Music has power to generate emotions, to make the situations we visualize go deeper into us.

-The case of music for video games is quite similar, with the difference that in games there may be tracks that are completely repeated according to the actions taken by the player.
+The case of video game music is quite similar, with the difference that in games there may be tracks that are completely repeated according to the actions taken by the player.
 That is, songs are programmed to sound when an event originates.

 The well-known game Super Mario Bros. is a typical but great example of how music is used in video games.
 When Mario passes through a pipe to appear underground, the music becomes intriguing, because you do not know what you can find on the other side; and when he goes up, a more cheerful music sounds again.

 As you can see, many games acquire relevance due to music.
 When you remember the game Super Mario Bros., what do you think about first?
 Yes, about a mustachioed Italian plumber.
-But apart from that, it’s clear, you remember the music.
+But apart from that, it’s clear, you remember its chiptune music.

-The process to create music for video games is similar to which would be done with any other musical composition, real instruments can be used or directly composing with synthesizers.
+The process to create music for video games is similar to which would be done with any other musical composition, real instruments can be used or directly composing with synthesizers in music production softwares.
 The second case is usually used more, applying digital sounds created by MIDI synthesizers to compose melodies that end up creating a song.

 It is clear that it depends on the game type, even many people probably remember legendary 8-bit songs from old gaming consoles, they seemed simple themes but they were worked very harshly.
 In those days, they used trackers, which were a type of sequencer software whose sound cannot be compared with the current quality, but it was precisely their music which gave them their particular seal, and that today has become enormously popular.